chimericdream/worldofpannotia.com/src/_feats/combat-reflexes.md

   normal: |
     A character without this feat can make only one attack of opportunity per round and can't make attacks of opportunity while flat-footed.
   special: |
-    The Combat Reflexes feat does not allow a rogue to use her opportunist ability more than once per round.
+    The {% feat_link combat-reflexes %} feat does not allow a rogue to use her opportunist ability more than once per round.

-    A fighter may select Combat Reflexes as one of his fighter bonus feats.
+    A fighter may select {% feat_link combat-reflexes %} as one of his fighter bonus feats.

-    A monk may select Combat Reflexes as a bonus feat at 2nd level.
+    A monk may select {% feat_link combat-reflexes %} as a bonus feat at 2nd level.
 ---